-The Caustic Soda increasing the process pH is not just for the oxidation.
-It is helping us meet another regulatory requirement to control internal corrosion in the water system and reduce the lead and copper exposure for our drinking water customers.
+The caustic soda is not only used to enhance oxidation.
+It is a critical chemical used to help us meet another regulatory requirement.
+It increases the pH which controls internal corrosion in internal plumbing thereby reducing the lead and copper exposure for our drinking water customers.

-The DPW has detailed maps showing these facilities and flyers about the treatment plant project.
+The DPW has detailed maps showing these facilities.
 Anyone who would like to see a map or obtain a copy should contact the DPW.